 2. Dubai Desert Safari

-If Go for Dubai desert safari, where in you will climb aboard a 4X4 and hit the sand dunes.
+If you go for Dubai desert safari, where in you will climb aboard a 4X4 and hit the sand dunes.
 You can also ride camels and enjoy activities such as sand boarding, quad biking on sand, fat bikes ride.

 After enjoying activities get welcomed by a lavish spread of delicious dinner under the night sky accompanied by soulful music and tanura dance.
 Meanwhile you can get some henna tattoos on your palm.